Car Fires and Negligence: Safety Tips

 • Avoid parking a vehicle with a hot exhaust system over dry grass or other flammable or ignitable condition

-Check for Manufacturer Defect
+Check for Manufacturer Defects

 While not common, manufacturing defects can pose fire hazards or other unsafe conditions.
 Visit NHTSA.gov/recalls to enter your vehicle identification number to discover any recalls for your specific vehicle.